 \section{Conclusion}

 In this study, we explore the universality of SSL.
 We first unify SSL paradigms, i.e., discriminative and generative SSL, from the task perspective and propose the definition of SSL universality.
 It is a fundamental concept that involves discriminability, generalizability, and transferability.
-Then, we propose GeSSL to explicitly model universality into SSL through bi-level optimization, which introduces a $\sigma$-measurement-based self-motivated target to guide the model learn in the best direction.
+Then, we propose GeSSL to explicitly model universality into SSL through bi-level optimization, which introduces an auxiliary network to guide the model learn in the best direction.
 Extensive theoretical and empirical analyses demonstrate the effectiveness of GeSSL.